PavlosBat/delivery-app/README.md

               }
           ]
       }

     b) Login the merchant (in body you can wright the email and password for authentication) {
         "email": "amerch@gmail.com",
         "password": "amerch12!"
       }

-    c) Create an order for the merchant we created ( "shop" field must have the _id of an existing merchant) {
+    c) Create an order for the merchant we created ( "shop" field must have the _id of an existing merchant):

+      {
         "shop": "COPY FROM THE MERCHANT YOU CREATED ABOVE", "email": "pavlos@gmail.com",